FusionAuth/fusionauth-site/astro/localcode/example-testing-lambdas/README.md

 The `docker-compose.yml` file and the `kickstart` directory are used to start and configure a local FusionAuth server.

+The `/app` directory contains an Express.js application that uses FusionAuth for authentication.

-The `/app` directory contains a fully working version of the application.
+The `/complete-application` directory contains the same app plus a full lambda testing infrastructure.

 ## Project Dependencies